 - Developing more platforms to empower those already in sector to be leaders in their areas

 - Enabling Those in the area to turn their expertise into thriving tech or tech-powered ventures

 Who would you advise to attend the Global Conference and why?

-Get your ticket to WomenTech Global Conference in June 2021 to enjoy Monica's talk and learn from other inspiring speakers.
+Reserve your spot at WomenTech Global Conference in June 2021 to enjoy Nicaise's talk "How can we enable Women Tech Founders to thrive?", and learn from other inspiring speakers.